Banner Logo

 WHAT IS GDPR?

-GDPR is a regulation spearheaded by the three legislative European Union institutions: the European Parliament, European Commission, and Council of the European Union.
+GDPR or General Data Protection Regulation is a regulation spearheaded by the three legislative European Union institutions: the European Parliament, European Commission, and Council of the European Union.
 The General Data Protection Regulation determines the ways that personal data about EU citizens can be handled, within the EU and outside the EU in other countries.

 EUGDPR.org says GDPR is “designed to harmonize data privacy laws across Europe, to protect and empower all EU citizens data privacy and to reshape the way organizations across the region approach data privacy.”